ARIZONA SAFETY ADVISORY GROUP

 Phoenix TRACON (P50)

-Entering Class Bravo Airspace Without First Having Authorization
+7/20 Entering Class Delta Airspace Without First Establishing Two-Way Radio Communication

 Private Pilot